louisfoster/graphics-study-boilerplate/README.md

 ## Notes

+- Create a `Build` dir in the top level for output of compiled code
+  - Run app from root dir with `./Build/app`
+- Create a `Resources` dir in the top level
   - Top level resources directory should be used for shaders, images, etc.
 - Use `cmd + shift + B` from root dir to compile to the build dir
-- Run app from root dir with `./Build/app`

 ## Req